ryangreenio/personal/projects/publications-project.md

   - content writing
   - blogging
   - editing
+image: /static/img/pexels-pixabay-459654.jpg
 ---

 ### Project Summary

-Here is a list of content I've produced for other websites.
+Here is a list of content I've produced for other websites:

 #### Assessments I've Written